-Chapman Law Group was retained by a West Virginia owner of a pain management, addiction medicine practice accused of drug trafficking and healthcare/Medicare fraud, wire fraud, and mail fraud.
+Chapman Law Group was retained by the owner of a West Virginia-based pain management/addiction medicine practice, who was accused of drug trafficking and healthcare/Medicare fraud, wire fraud, and mail fraud.

 The physician prescribed suboxone/buprenorphine as part of a medication-assisted treatment program and also provided pain management treatment including interventional procedures.
 The physician was alleged to have unlawfully prescribed to patients, pre-signed prescriptions, permitted staff to issue prescriptions for controlled substances, and committed Medicare fraud and Medicaid fraud.

-After being retained by the client, we began investigating the “pill mill” and health care fraud allegations and eventually engaged in negotiations with the government after providing the prosecutor’s information about the error of its unlawful prescribing (“pill mill”) allegations.
+After being retained by the client, we began investigating the “pill mill” and health care fraud allegations.
+We eventually engaged in negotiations with the government after providing the prosecutor’s information about the error of its unlawful prescribing (pill mill) allegations.

 In essence, this was not healthcare fraud and was permitted by regulations.
 Also, we obtained an expert pain management and suboxone prescriber who was prepared to testify that the method in which this physician ran the suboxone program was completely permissible.

 Just prior to trial, the government agreed to dismiss the health care fraud charges.